 The Tivoli Gardens in Copenhagen is a world-famous amusement park full of traditions, original ambience and historical elements – and at the same time a modern amusement park with top attractions, a venue for live performances, diverting activities for all ages and awesome rides that adapt to current trends and constantly undergo renewals to meet the visitors’ demands.

-Take a tour: Copenhagen Canal Tour & Skip-the-Line Tivoli Ticket
+Take a tour: Tivoli Gardens and Unlimited Rides Combo Ticket

 The spectacular Tivoli Gardens was founded by Georg Carstensen (1812-1857) in 1843.
 In the beginning, the amusement park was named Tivoli & Vauxhall.
 It soon became a blossoming flower park featuring enticing attractions, musical events and other popular entertainment, as well as favoured restaurants to complete the Tivoli experience.